 Mary Chestnut Dress

-This May, Historic Columbia will commemorate the 200th anniversary of the construction of the Hampton-Preston Mansion and will unveil much-anticipated improvements to the site, including a reproduction of a dress worn by Mary Boykin Chesnut.
+2018 marks the 200th anniversary of the construction of the Hampton-Preston Mansion.
+In commemoration, HC has unveiled improvements to the site, including a reproduction of a dress worn by Mary Boykin Chesnut.
 Textile historians Kathy Staples and Mackenzie Scholtz joined forces to examine the dress for clues to its history.
 Click the button below to learn more about the process!